SketchUp/sketchup-extension-ux-guidelines/README.md

 Use the Instructor to give a slightly more in depth explanation of the tool.
-Include a list of the tool stages, all modifier keys and any alternate workflows here such a preselection and in tool selection.
+Include a list of the tool stages, all modifier keys and any alternate workflows here such a pre-selection and in tool selection.
 Use SketchUp's own Instructors as reference for formatting and phrasing.

 Good: [Solar North](https://github.com/SketchUp/solar-north)